stuphlabs/pullcord/README.md

 required a server to be running all the time despite the fact that we'd only use this server for a few random hours a month.
-At least now that cloud computing has become more popular, we are no longer restricted to choosing between expensive dedicated servers or seriously overprovisioned and inflexible shared hosting.
-However, manually going into the various cloud consoles and turning servers on and off is a hassle at best, and even when another potential user is sufficiently trusted that they are given copies of the administrative credentials (often in an insecure way to begin wtih), it is unrealistic to think that such a user would log in to start and stop these servers as needed when doing so requires that they use an unfamiliar and very complicated interface that they realize is full of buttons that, if accidentally pressed, could incur extreme costs in a very short span of time.
-As a result, just as before modern cloud computing was an option, we have often resorted to either eating the hefty cost of a properly equipped server that is only used 1% of the time, or else using a seriously underpowered server that causes a great deal of frustration to the users and is still only used 1% of the time.
+At least now that cloud computing has become more popular, we are no longer restricted to choosing between expensive dedicated servers or Seriously over-provisioned and inflexible shared hosting.
+However, manually going into the various cloud consoles and turning servers on and off is a hassle at best, and even when another potential user is sufficiently trusted that they are given copies of the administrative credentials (often in an insecure way to begin with), it is unrealistic to think that such a user would log in to start and stop these servers as needed when doing so requires that they use an unfamiliar and very complicated interface that they realize is full of buttons that, if accidentally pressed, could incur extreme costs in a very short span of time.
+As a result, just as before modern cloud computing was an option, we have often resorted to either eating the hefty cost of a properly equipped server that is only used 1% of the time, or else using a seriously under-powered server that causes a great deal of frustration to the users and is still only used 1% of the time.
 One of the things that modern cloud computing has given us is the ability to quickly, easily, and automatically scale from as little as one server up to